pathbind/M-plus/README.md

 The Main is the absolute ruler of the work, but not an unaccountable one.
 It owns every decision and every file change.
 The Reviewers exist specifically to make that ownership difficult: they look for unsupported claims, missed requirements, regressions, edge cases, weak assumptions and better alternatives.
 A strong objection from one Reviewer matters even if every other Reviewer is satisfied.

 M+ runs as a single browser file.
 There is no mandatory account, subscription, server, CLI, build process or Pathbind-hosted AI proxy for normal local use.
-You bring your own model API keys and pay the model providers directly.
+You bring your own API keys.
+You can use one OpenRouter key for many text models, use provider keys directly, or mix both approaches.

 > **Important:** M+ itself is free.
-AI API usage is charged separately by the model providers you choose.
+AI API usage is charged separately by OpenRouter or by the model providers you connect directly.

 ---